emefff/Tools-For-OpenFOAM-Automation/README.md

 # Tools-For-OpenFOAM-Automation
-## snappyHexMesh_Optimizer.py
+## snappyHexMesh_Batch_Mesher.py

 As all Foamers know, OpenFOAM is top-tier CFD software.
 Nevertheless, 'ease-of-use' or even 'convenience' are words that normally do not come to mind when we speak about OpenFOAM.
 There are tools like pyFOAM that may achieve similar control over openFOAM, however, I wanted to do this on my own.
 First of all, a good mesh is the most important input to OF.
 My personal mesher of choice is snappyHexMesh.
 There has been a lot said about sHM, I won't add to that.
 My experiences with it are mixed, but there is no open-source mesher that can handle multiregion or AMI better.
 So I have to deal with it.
-The problems I have with it are mostly with big meshes (5M+ cells) and the waiting time.
+The problems I have with it are mostly with big meshes (10M+ cells) and the waiting time.
 Even with MPI and 32 cores, a waiting time of 1h+ is too long if you can't be sure your resulting mesh works.
 And that's the main problem with sHM: you never really can be with AMI because SHM is kind of stochastic (maybe there's a better word for it, IDK) regarding its results.
 What do I mean by that?
 Even with IDENTICAL snappyHexMeshDict, a second meshing run does not lead to exactly the same result.
 There are variations in the mesh, they are only 'kind of' the same.
 They even have different checkMesh results, that should tell you something.
 Normally, when meshing a new geometry, I'd start with some default parameters, look at checkMesh results and also look at the snappyHexMEsh.log.
 Unfortunately, checkMesh can't do it all.
-The most important value (in my opinion at leat) checkMesh cannot deliver us is the layerPercentage (not an official OF-name).
+The most important value (in my opinion at least) checkMesh cannot deliver us is the layerPercentage (not an official OF-name).
 These values, if you layer more than one patch, can only be found in sHM.log.
 So, therefore, one of the goals of the presented software was to aggregate important meshQualityParameters in one place.
 Currently this script can only do variations of input parameters for snappyHexMeshDict, repeatedly mesh in parallel, write logs, evaluate some results in these logs and aggregate the info for the user.
 Ideally, the user will then pick one of these meshes for his simulation.
-In that sense, it is not an optimizer.
 Attempts to do automated optimizations where not really fruitful, so at the moment we just kind of brute-force a better mesh with variations of important parameters and repeated meshing.

 How to use this script:
 First of all, you need a working snappyHexMesh case, meaning you have a (nearly) watertight .stl in triSurface, a correct surfaceFeatureExtractDict, a correct blockMeshDict, decomposeParDict and finally a working snappyHexMeshDict.
 This is the workflow we also use in the exec_meshing() function inside this script.
 After meshing, the mesh is reconstructed and processor/ folders are cleaned.
 Of course, if you need createBaffles or mergeOrSplitBaffles or other operations on your mesh, these can easily be included.